apache/spark/docs/monitoring.md

 insight into overall cluster utilization and resource bottlenecks.
 For instance, a Ganglia dashboard can quickly reveal whether a particular workload is disk bound, network bound, or CPU bound.

-* [SPM for Spark](http://www.sematext.com/spm) monitors all Spark metrics for all Spark components - master, workers, driver, and executor.
-It includes alerting, [anomaly detection](http://blog.sematext.com/2013/10/15/introducing-algolerts-anomaly-detection-alerts/), [log correlation](http://blog.sematext.com/2014/09/23/correlating-metrics-and-logs-use-case-elasticsearch-indexing/), custom dashboards, [events graphing](https://sematext.atlassian.net/wiki/display/PUBSPM/Events+Integration), [custom metrics](https://sematext.atlassian.net/wiki/display/PUBSPM/Custom+Metrics), and a lot more.
-SPM can be installed On Premises or one can use a _free account_ in the Cloud version run by [Sematext](http://www.sematext.com/), in which case the setup takes less than 5 minutes before graphs with Spark (and other apps), JVM, and server performance metrics start appearing in real-time.
+* [SPM for Spark](http://www.sematext.com/spm) performance monitoring, alerting, and anomaly detection monitors all Spark metrics for all Spark components (master, workers, driver, and executor) as well as a number of OS and JVM metrics.
+It supports custom dashboards, custom metrics, subscription emails, chart embedding, filtering by server, node, etc.  In addition to monitoring Spark, SPM can monitor Cassandra, Solr, Hadoop, Kafka, Storm, ZooKeeper, Elasticsearch, generic Java applications and a number of other types of applications.

 * OS profiling tools such as [dstat](http://dag.wieers.com/home-made/dstat/), [iostat](http://linux.die.net/man/1/iostat), and [iotop](http://linux.die.net/man/1/iotop)